nix-systems/nix-systems/README.md

 This project introduces a new pattern that makes flake systems externally extensible, to work around that limitation.

 The main benefit of this pattern is for the flake consumer.
-Why evaluate all the systems when only using one?
+For example, why should a command like `nix flake show` display all systems when the user only cares about just one?
 Or reversely, potentially the flake might support building against more architectures that the flake author have tested.
-Is the user supposed for fork every flake to add their architecture?
+Is the user supposed to fork every flake to add their architecture?

 ## Examples